AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of that most eminent of all the Christian teachers and fathers.
 Their mutual regard is shown by surviving letters from both.
-If nothing were in existence from Gregory, expressive of his Universalist sentiments, the fact that he was Origen\'s pupil for five years, and delivered his famous encomium on his teacher, would go far to establish his acceptance of the doctrine.
-He says: "My guardian angel, on our arrival at Caesarea, handed us over to the care and tuition of Origen, that leader of all, who speaks in undertones to God\'s dear prophets, and suggests to them all their prophecy and their mystic and divine word, has so honored this man Origen as a friend, as to appoint him to be their interpreter."
+If nothing were in existence from Gregory, expressive of his Universalist sentiments, the fact that he was Origen's pupil for five years, and delivered his famous encomium on his teacher, would go far to establish his acceptance of the doctrine.
+He says: "My guardian angel, on our arrival at Caesarea, handed us over to the care and tuition of Origen, that leader of all, who speaks in undertones to God's dear prophets, and suggests to them all their prophecy and their mystic and divine word, has so honored this man Origen as a friend, as to appoint him to be their interpreter."
 As Origen spoke, Gregory tells us he kindled a love "in my